rami3l/rami3l.github.io/content/posts/lean-termination-1.md

 +++
-title = "Proving Termination in Lean 4" date = "2023-09-30"
+title = "Proving Termination in Lean 4, pt.
+1"
+date = "2023-09-30"
-description = "Convince the prover that your function will terminate." draft = true
+description = "Convince the prover that your function will terminate."

 tags = ["Lean", "prover"]
 +++